73azn/Algo_data/README.md

 # Algo_data
-Team Work project to create LinkedList algo and data stractures
+Team Work project to create LinkedList and Tree and Graph inclouding Stack and Queue data stractures with ther algorhtims